Polkadot-Blockchain-Academy/pba-content/syllabus/8-Smart_Contracts/4-Ink_GameIntro_Slides.md

 ---

-1. Code contract that plays on your behalf<!-- .element: class="fragment" data-fragment-index="1" -->
+1. Create contract that plays on your behalf<!-- .element: class="fragment" data-fragment-index="1" -->
 1. Deploy contract to Rococo testnet <!-- .element: class="fragment" data-fragment-index="2" -->
 1. Register contract as player with game contract<!-- .element: class="fragment" data-fragment-index="3" -->
 1. We start the game<!-- .element: class="fragment" data-fragment-index="4" -->